ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/nextjs.md

 ---
 # {{ $frontmatter.title }}

-## NextJS current version

-Go to <https://nextjs.org/docs> and follow the course for the current version of Next.js.
-Create a folder `nextjs-quickstart` and inside it follow the steps in the tutorial.

-## Vercel AI SDK Quickstart Guide

-Follow also the tutorial at repo <https://github.com/ULL-prompt-engineering/vercel-sdk-ai-quickstart>.
-It is based on the Vercel AI SDK [Quickstart Guide](https://sdk.vercel.ai/docs/getting-started).
-Create a folder `vercel-sdk-ai-quickstart` and inside it follow the steps in the tutorial.

 ## Tutorial on Open AI REST API

-In the previous version of this lab we used Next.js 12 and the old version of the Open AI REST API.
+In the previous version of this lab we used Next.js 12 and the old version of the Open AI REST API (npm module version 3.0).
 You can follow [2022 version of this lab](/assets/practicas/nextjs/nextjs-2022).
-The template you are using is based on that version.
+The repo you obtained from the assignment is based on that versions.

-For this version you can implement the prompt engineering agent described in previous lab [prompt engineering](/practicas/prompt-engineering)
+If you prefer, you can optionally change the goals required in the [2022 version](/assets/practicas/nextjs/nextjs-2022) of this lab for implementing the prompt engineering agent described in the previous lab [prompt engineering](/practicas/prompt-engineering)

 ## References